 All testing is by appointment only.
 For more information or to make appointments, contact the coordinator in the Tebbet Building Room 133 or by phone at 307.532.8288.

 Located in the Tebbet Classroom Building, the Library is an attractive, central facility for research and study.
 The Library plays a vital role in the educational mission of Eastern Wyoming College.
 Resources are selected to support the instructional and recreational needs of the College and community.
-The Library also has access to online databases, on and off campus, through the Internet, all of which make the EWC Library part of the world-wide library community.
+The Library also has access to online databases, on and off campus, all of which make the EWC Library part of the world-wide library community.
 It is open during the day, 4 evenings a week and on Sundays.
 When classes are not in session, library hours will be posted.
 Library personnel are available to assist patrons with their informational needs and to offer bibliographic instruction.
 For materials not available at the EWC Library, access is provided through interlibrary loan.
-For the convenience of library patrons, a coin operated photocopier is available as well as a microform reader/printer and a fax machine.
+For the convenience of library patrons, a coin operated photocopier is available as well as a microform reader/printer and a scanner.
 The Library operates under the Library Bill of Rights which guarantees the unbiased provision of materials and protects patron privacy.

 Student Success Center

 The Student Success Center is where all Eastern Wyoming College students can get help from a trained student-tutor in most areas of study.
 Check the schedule posted every spring and fall to find a tutor that’s right for you.
 No appointment necessary - just drop by.
 The Center is located in Tebbet 140, directly below the Library.

 The Student Success Center can: